tomquinonero/carrot-css/docs/documentation/utilities.md

 ## Font Sizes

-Classes from `.font-size-300` to `.font-size-900` are provided to apply these font sizes.
+Classes from `font-size-300` to `font-size-900` are provided to apply these font sizes.

 ## Shadows

 Shadows for box `shadow-small`, `shadow-medium`, `shadow-large` and `shadow-extra-large` are provided.
 They also exist for text: `shadow-text-small`, `shadow-text-medium`, `shadow-text-large` and `shadow-text-extra-large`.

+## "Fake" Headings

+Sometimes an `h3` needs to look like an `h1`.
+Instead of breaking the HTML layout, `h1-like` from `h4-like` are provided.
+They will make anything look like an heading!

 ## Others